pallavbakshi/file-renamer/README.md

 - If user re-runs the script multiple times, revert loses the original file names.
 Need to fix this.
 - Add auto-renaming feature.
 This will automatically open the file and find a suitable name for the file based on the content of the file.
 This will use LLM (Language Model) to find the most suitable name for the file.
 - Add a feature to ignore some conventions.
 For example, if you don't want to change the case of the file name, you can use the `--ignore_case` flag.
+- Sometimes changing file names can corrupt the file.
+Need to add a feature `--safe` that will create a copy of the file (or the folder) and rename the copy.
+This will ensure that the original file is not corrupted.
+- Add a feature to rename files in the nested folders.
+Currently, it only renames files in the given folder (not in the sub-folders).